bbauska/CSS-Notes4Pros/README.md

 can be omitted</a>.

 It is recommended that the styles are loaded before the elements they style are utilized.
+Otherwise, <a href="http://stackoverflow.com/a/1642259/2397327">
-Otherwise, <a href="http://stackoverflow.com/a/1642259/2397327">users will see a flash of unstyled content</a>.
+users will see a flash of unstyled content</a>.

 **Example hello-world.html**